 Reception is a continuation of what the children have already learnt.
 We pick the children up at their level of understanding and help them to grow, explore and learn.

-In order to do this we draw on the children’s already vast knowledge and together draw up a picture of their thoughts and ideas.
-We then take this picture and plan activities, environment and experiences theme according to the seven learning areas.
+In order to do this, we draw on the children’s already vast knowledge and together draw up a picture of their thoughts and ideas.
+We then take this picture and plan activities, environment and experiences themed according to the seven learning areas.
 It is through well planned play that young children learn.
 Learning takes place when an activity is enjoyable and challenging.
 We value outdoor and indoor experiences equally and plan for them as such.

 In Reception the children also benefit from the speciality teaching and facilities in modern dance, ballet, music, French, tennis and other sports.
 Reception is the first full time year of education.
 There are two classes each with their own qualified Teacher and a shared Teaching Assistant.